8 Things You Might Not Know About Andrew Johnson

 Lincoln was shot by John Wilkes Booth on April 14, 1865—and if Booth had had his way, he would have taken several more lives that day, including Johnson’s.
 Meeting with three co-conspirators before their fateful encounter with Lincoln at Ford’s Theatre in Washington, Booth instructed two of them to kill Secretary of State Seward and then told the third man, George Atzerodt, to attack Johnson.
 Around the same time Booth was preparing to shoot the President, his cohorts attacked Seward at his home, stabbing him to near-death.
 Atzerodt took up a post at a nearby hotel where he knew Johnson was staying and attempted to work up the courage to knock on his door and shoot him.
 But Atzerodt couldn’t do it.
 He went for a walk instead.
 After Lincoln’s death and a rash of arrests, he confessed his role in the crime and was hanged on July 7 of that year.
 Johnson, now the president, signed an executive decision ordering the man's death.

-For well over a century, Russia had claimed possession of Alaska, the 586,000-square mile territory first explored by the Russians during an expedition in 1741.
+For well over a century, Russia had claimed possession of Alaska.
+The Russians had first explored the 586,000-square mile territory during an expedition in 1741.
 Fur trading proved bountiful for years, but a slow decline of the export and increased concern they would be overrun by American or British forces led Russia into discussions to sell the land to the U.S. in the 1850s.
 After the Civil War, Secretary of State William Seward expressed interest, and by March 30, 1867, Johnson’s administration had secured Alaska for $7.2 million in gold.
 The property didn’t seem worthwhile to political observers, who labeled it “Johnson’s polar bear garden” and “Walrussia” in mocking editorials.
 Congress delayed the transaction until Johnson failed to secure the Democratic party nomination for president in 1868.

 While beating the drum for his narrow view of reconstruction in 1866, Johnson went on a speaking tour from Washington to Pittsburgh.
 Scheduled for 18 days, things started to go sour halfway through, when Cleveland, Ohio crowds greeted Johnson with boos.
 In Bloomington, Johnson was practically drowned out with a chorus of jeers, the audience surrounding his train begging instead for an appearance by Ulysses S. Grant.
 Pulling away, Johnson saw an effigy hanging from a pole near the train tracks holding both bread and butter, a nod to the disparaging Bread and Butter Brigade term for his appointees.